Apothecary

 What element is Rose associated with?

-Rose is associated with the Water element and the sign of Libra, Taurus, and resonates with the Heart chakra.
+Rose is associated with the Water element, the signs of Libra and Taurus, and resonates with the Heart chakra.

 What planet rules Rose?